 An important part of your application is how you translate the artistic plan into a well-balanced, realistic budget.
 We would like to see a complete financial overview, which shows how the project will be funded, and where your own contribution (a minimum 25% of the total budget) will come from.
 Your answers will automatically lead to a financial analysis on the digital application form.
 You will have a chance to upload your budget with accompanying explanation in one of the final steps when filling out the form.

 Step 5: Attachments

 Finally, the application must contain a clear project plan.
 Here you describe your plans and their implementation in a clear and inspiring way, in terms that are as concrete as possible.
 As attachments to the project plan, we need to receive relevant documentation of earlier work, as well as concrete insights into the not-yet realized activities.
-Do this by including sketches, designs, compositions, scenarios etc. The Format Project Plan is intended to provide some examples of how this can be done.
-Your plan must also show attention to communications, including your plans for the use of the press, social media and other partners in Amsterdam.
+Do this by including sketches, designs, compositions, scenarios etc. Your plan must also show attention to communications, including your plans for the use of the press, social media and other partners in Amsterdam.
 When applying for a contribution higher than € 25,000, or if the costs of the estimated project budget are higher than € 100,000, you must also upload a separate audience and communication plan.
-For more details, please see the Format Communication Plan.